Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_singular_personal_pronouns.md

 Person 1: Ég elska **þig**, Siggi. - (I love you, Siggi.)\
 Person 2: Ég elska **þig** líka. - (I love you, too.)

-*Note: Icelandic doesn't have a true vocative case (used when addressing somebody with their name), so the nominative case is used instead with rare exception.
+*Note: Icelandic doesn't have a true vocative case (used when addressing somebody with their name), so the nominative case is used instead with rare exceptions.
 In the above example, "Siggi" is being used vocatively, so it is in the nominative case.*

 For practice, translate the following into Icelandic: